Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 ### Changelog

+**10th April 2015**

+* All sheets use "AC" again.
+It is calculated correctly for everyone.
+"Target" under settings now uses this and will work to target NPC and PC sheets.

 **9th April 2015**

 * Jack of All Trades now applies to Basic ability checks (Strength, Dex, Con, Int, Wis, Cha)